 (b) an examination of the body cavities of a child.

+[Section 115 amended by No. 49 of 2010 s.
+84.]

 116. Certain articles may be seized

-An officer may seize from a child any thing or substance the seizure of which is necessary, in the opinion of the officer —
+An authorised person may seize from a child any thing or substance the seizure of which is necessary, in the opinion of the authorised person —

 (a) to prevent the child endangering the health or safety of the child or another person; or